afranck64/benzlim/QUICK_START.md

 ## Quick Start

 >This quick start guide is aimed at users with some basic knowledge of running and compiling python code who already have a development environment set up.
-Head over to the [Installation Chapter](/installation) for the complete guide.
+Head over to the [README](/README.md) for the complete guide.

 ### Requirements